pen-lang/pen/doc/src/references/standard-packages/os.md

 #### `StdOut`

-It gets a file for standard output.
+It returns a file for standard output.

 ```pen
 \() File